 -->IAESTE UK - for science, engineering and applied arts students.

-Voluntary work is a great way to build your skill-set and learn a new language.
+Voluntary work in germany visa is a great way to build your skill-set and learn a new language.
 It will help to have some money saved before you set off, as the vast majority of voluntary positions are unpaid.
 Volunteer positions look great on your CV and give you the chance to network and build contacts.

 The European Commission (EC) funds a scheme called The European Voluntary Service (EVS) , which is aimed at people aged 18 to 30 wishing to volunteer abroad.
 It offers young people the chance to volunteer for up to 12 months in a number of European and non-European countries.